HomeHousing First

 • The Pathways to Housing model centers these five principles:

-• Consumer choice: consumers (program participants) give input during the housing search process and choose which supportive services to use (except case management)
+• Consumer choice: consumers (program participants) have choices during the housing search process and choose which supportive services to use (except case management).

-• Separation of housing and treatment: participants get immediate access to housing without treatment or sobriety as prerequisites, and housing & treatment are provided by different staffs
+• Separation of housing and programs: participants get immediate access to housing without treatment or sobriety as prerequisites; and, housing & treatment are provided by different staffs.

-• Provide services to match needs: program provides or coordinates services
+• Provide services to match participant identified needs: program provides or coordinates services at direction of the client.

-• Tenants pay 30% of their income (usually Supplemental Security Income) toward rent (source).
+• Housing is not free for tenants.
+Tenants pay 30% of their income (including Supplemental Security Income) toward rent (source).

 • The Pathways model is a scattered site model- staff help participants find and lease an apartment on the private market.